MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/powershell-v2-module/Get-EXORecipientPermission.md

 ```

 ### -Trustee
 The Trustee parameter filters the results by the user or group to whom you're granting the permission.
-The user or group can operate on the recipient specified by the Identity parameter.This parameter can only be specified with Identity, UserPrincipalName,ExternalDirectoryObjectId parameters.
+The user or group can operate on the recipient specified by the Identity, UserPrincipalName, or ExternalDirectoryObjectId parameters (and you can only use the Trustee parameter with those parameters).

 You can specify the following types of users or groups: